 Background and Date of Approval

-Eribulin is an anticancer drug that belongs to the class of anti-microtubular agents.
-FDA approved Eribulin on November 10, 2010, for the treatment of metastatic breast cancer.
-Later, on January 28, 2016, Food and Drug Administration (FDA) approved this drug for the treatment of unresectable and metastatic liposarcoma.
+The FDA first approved Eribulin on November 15, 2010, for the treatment of patients with metastatic breast cancer.
+Later, on January 28, 2016, FDA approved this drug for the treatment of unresectable and metastatic liposarcoma.

 Mechanism of Action of undefined